AXIHIXA/Memo/notes/py/matplotlib.md

     - Some useful constructor *keyword* parameters:
         - `figsize`: 2-tuple of floats, default: `rcParams["figure.figsize"]` (default: `[6.4, 4.8]`)
         - `dpi`: float, default: `rcParams["figure.dpi"]` (default: `100.0`)
-- Each of which can contain one or more [`Axes`](https://matplotlib.org/api/axes_api.html#matplotlib.axes.Axes) (i.e., an area where points can be specified in terms of x-y coordinates (or theta-r in a polar plot, or x-y-z in a 3D plot, etc.)
+- Each `Figure` can contain one or more [`Axes`](https://matplotlib.org/api/axes_api.html#matplotlib.axes.Axes) (i.e., an area where points can be specified in terms of x-y coordinates (or theta-r in a polar plot, or x-y-z in a 3D plot, etc.)
     - The most simple way of creating a figure with an axes is using [`matplotlib.pyplot.subplots`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots.html#matplotlib.pyplot.subplots):
     ```
     matplotlib.pyplot.subplots(nrows=1, ncols=1, sharex=False, sharey=False, squeeze=True, subplot_kw=None, gridspec_kw=None,